tpape/Dynlocal/README.md

 ## Architecture

-On the first time, the application will probably be hosted by a cloud plateform (Heroku ?) to advantage of a browsner-friendly SSL/TLS certificate.

-The application will be build by using a Python server.
-Probably Django to avoid the cost of developping lots of home made services.
+The backend of the application will be built using Python/Django, to avoid additional developments.
-The client side will be based on the AngularJs framework and will be linked to the server by secured REST web services.
+The frontend will be implemented in AngularJs.
+Communications between the both ends will be made RESTfull.

+In order to take leverage of SSL/TLS certificate to build a browser friendly website the application will be hosted by a cloud platform.
+This is the list of the cloud platform that supports Django:
+	-Heroku
+	-Amazon EC2
+	-Google App Engine
+	-Linode
+	-OpenShift
+	-dotCloud
+	-Jelastic
+	-nitrous.io
+	-pythonanywhere

-This architecture allows futur utilisations of the API by others client apps.
+This architecture ensure futur use of the API by other derived apps.

 ## Data

 The data will remains proprietary on the first time.
 A next step could be a creation of a French 1901 law type association to manage the hosting.